By MALIK MERCHANT

 The Golden and Diamond Jubilees of Mawlana Hazar Imam, His Highness the Aga Khan, revealed and showcased the amazing talent of the artists in the Ismaili community.
 Hundreds of young children and youth as well as elderly members of the Jamat participated in locally held programs during the Golden Jubilee.
 Ten years later, the Diamond Jubilee became truly international in scope, and the final celebrations in July 2018 in Lisbon brought together a large gathering of a variety of artists including film makers, singers, dancers as well as fine art and visual artists to perform in front of large crowds and display works of art at an international gallery.
 Their high quality performances captivated audiences daily throughout the Diamond Jubilee Celebrations.

 Some years ago, Simerg produced a highly acclaimed Compendium of Ismaili Artists dedicated to the visual arts.
 It requires a major and long overdue update!
 Simerg sincerely hopes that Ismaili visual artists from around the world will go through the compendium and submit their profiles as illustrated in the compendium.
-Simerg plans to update the compendium and produce a new edition by spring 2021.
-Please submit your profile and a work of art to Malik Merchant at his email address Simerg@aol.com.
+Simerg plans to update the compendium and produce a new edition by the autumn of 2022.
+Please submit your profile and a work of art to Malik Merchant at his email address firstname.lastname@example.org (a common email address for this website, Simerg, as well as its two sister blogs barakah and simergphotos).

 The institutional support for the arts has been truly commendable, and we hope that such support will continue.